 The most striking thing about the multiplier values in Figure 2 is their uniformity.
-The lowest conventional Type-II output multiplier in the Welsh (Scottish) cases, associated with RWCMD (Bell College) is 1.97 (2.05), is 97% (95%) of the highest, 2.03 (2.16), associated with Cardiff and NEWIHE (Edinburgh) and the coefficient of variation is only 0.007 (0.012).
-This appears to suggest that Welsh HEIs are remarkably homogeneous in terms of the intensity of the impact of their expenditures on the Welsh economy.
-In essence this reflects the similarity of the cost structure of different Welsh institutions, which was indicated in Table 1 by the close similarity in the share of wages in total income across Welsh institutions.
+The lowest conventional Type-II output multiplier in the Northern Irish case is that of St Mary's (2.24), which is 97% of the value of highest one (Stranmillis, 2.30), with a coefficient of variation of 0.01.
+These results are qualitatively similar to those found in the Welsh (Scottish) cases, where the lowest multiplier associated with RWCMD (Bell College) is 1.97 (2.05), is 97%

+(95%) of the highest, 2.03 (2.16), associated with Cardiff and NEWIHE (Edinburgh) and the coefficient of variation is only 0.007 (0.012).
+This appears to suggest that Northern Irish HEIs are remarkably homogeneous in terms of the intensity of the impact of their expenditures on Northern Ireland's economy.
+In essence this reflects the similarity of the cost structure of different Northern Irish institutions, which was indicated in Table 1 by the close similarity in the share of wages in total income across Northern Irish institutions.

-Figure 2 Conventional Type-II output multipliers for Welsh HEIs
+Figure 2 Conventional Type-II output multipliers for Northern Irish HEIs

-4. The binding Welsh public expenditure constraint
+4. The binding Northern Irish public expenditure constraint

-We show in Hermannsson et al (2010c) that recognition of the public sector expenditure constraint imposed by the Barnett formula on UK devolved administrations has an important impact on estimates of the expenditure effects of the HEI sector as a whole.
-The issue is that in so far as the Welsh Government operates with a fixed budget allocated from Westminster, Welsh Government expenditure on HEIs displaces other public expenditure.
+We show in Hermannsson et al (2010c) that recognition of the public sector expenditure constraint imposed by the Barnett formula on UK devolved administrations has an important impact on estimates of the expenditure effects of the HEI sector as a whole in Northern Ireland.
+The issue is that in so far as the Northern Ireland Assembly operates with a fixed budget allocated from Westminster, the Assembly's expenditure on HEIs displaces other public expenditure.
 Here we extend this analysis to individual institutions and show that the effect of this constraint varies significantly among HEIs.
 This means that HEIs that appear to have similar conventional expenditure impacts have rather more distinctive impacts once the budget constraint is imposed.
 Attention is now focussed on the impact that they exert beyond that of general government expenditure.

 The Input-Output framework, combined with detailed information about the income sources of each HEI, enables a disaggregation of HEIs' impacts in terms of the origin of the exogenous final demands.
-This allows an analysis of the extent to which the impacts attributed to HEIs under a traditional IO approach would instead be attributed to the expenditure of the Welsh Assembly Government.
+This allows an analysis of the extent to which the impacts attributed to HEIs under a traditional IO approach would instead be attributed to the expenditure of the Northern Ireland Executive.

-In order explicitly to acknowledge the Welsh public sector budget constraint, and therefore to take account of the possibility of public expenditure switching effects, we deduct the impacts of the Welsh Government funding from the overall expenditure impact of each Welsh HEI.
-We identify this as Barnett funding, in that it comes from the block grant that Westminster transfers to the Welsh Government using the Barnett formula (Christie and Swales, 2009).
-This is the proportion of the HEI's income identified in Table 1 as coming from the Welsh Government.
-The direct expenditure on the output of each Welsh HEI, i, is therefore divided into Barnett funding (bf_i), which comes through the Welsh Government, and other funding (of_i) which includes all other sources of funds such as exports to the rest of the UK and the rest of the World.
+In order explicitly to acknowledge the Northern Irish public sector budget constraint, and therefore to take account of the possibility of public expenditure switching effects, we deduct the impacts of the Northern Ireland Assembly funding from the overall expenditure impact of each Northern Irish HEI.
+We identify this as Barnett funding, in that it comes from the block grant that Westminster transfers to the Northern Ireland Executive using the Barnett formula (Christie and Swales, 2009).
+This is the proportion of the HEI's income identified in Table 1 as coming from the Northern Ireland Executive.
+The direct expenditure on the output of each Northern Irish HEI, i, is therefore divided into Barnett funding (bf_i) , which comes through the Northern Ireland Executive, and other funding (of_i) which includes all other sources of funds such as exports to the rest of the UK and the rest of the World.
 The conventional attribution to an individual HEI is simply: